steadylearner/born/examples/blog/README.md

 # Born blog example

-It will have a blog? and you will be able to find a production example at steadylearner.com
+It will have a blog example based on this? and you will be able to find a production example at steadylearner.com

 ## How to test